Jessica Meuse: Post-Idol and Halfhearted (2014–present)

 Meuse returned to the American Idol stage for the season 13 finale, where she performed with Jennifer Nettles.
-She then performed in the American Idol summer tour, which began on June 24, 2014, and went through August 23.
-Following the tour, Meuse went back to performing shows mostly in Alabama and Georgia, although she also played occasionally in California and Tennessee.
+She performed in the American Idol summer tour from June 24, 2014 to August 23.
+After the tour, Meuse went back to performing shows mostly in Alabama and Georgia, although she also played occasionally in California and Tennessee.
 In early 2015, she told The Hollywood Reporter that she had intentions of moving to Los Angeles.
-Her debut single, "Done," was released independently on April 21, 2015, and her second single, "Rio Grande", was released on January 5, 2016.

-Although Meuse expressed on Twitter in late 2016 that she considered Los Angeles to be her "second home", she continued to reside primarily in Slapout until the end of that year, when she moved to Houston, Texas for a position with the Lone Survivor Foundation.
-Around that same time, she announced that she had an EP in production.
-Within a few months, the EP had been expanded into a full album.
+Her debut single, "Done," was released independently on April 21, 2015 and a second single, "Rio Grande", was released on January 5, 2016.
+Although Meuse expressed on Twitter in late 2016 that she considered Los Angeles to be her "second home", she continued to live primarily in Slapout until the end of 2016, when she moved to Houston accepting a position with the Lone Survivor Foundation.
+Around the same time, she announced that she had an EP in production.
+Within a few months, the EP was expanded into a full album.
 Titled Halfhearted, it was released through Warrior Records on August 3, 2018, as Meuse's first post-Idol album.
 All of the songs on Halfhearted were written by Meuse.
 The album reached the iTunes Top Ten Country Albums.

-Four songs from Halfhearted were released as singles leading up to the album's release: "Love Her Better" on June 1; "High" on June 15; "California Dream" on June 29; and "Thank God It Didn't Work" on July 13.
-"Thank God It Didn't Work" was released to country radio, and Taste of Country praised the song, calling it, "a full-throated vocal showcase that demands your attention."
-Meuse departed from Warrior Records in 2019.
+Four songs from Halfhearted were released as singles leading up to the album's release: "Love Her Better" on June 1, "High" on June 15, "California Dream" on June 29, and "Thank God It Didn't Work" on July 13.
+"Thank God It Didn't Work" was released to country radio and Taste of Country liked the song saying it is "a full-throated vocal showcase that demands your attention."
+Meuse left Warrior Records in 2019.
 Among the tracks on Halfhearted is "Without You", a duet between Meuse and Bo Bice.
-In June 2020, Fred Bronson of Billboard praised "Without You" as an "overlooked gem".
+In June 2020, Fred Bronson of Billboard lauded "Without You" as being an "overlooked gem".

 On April 15, 2020, Meuse premiered the song "Because You Love Me" as part of a virtual concert for Bethesda Lutheran Communities.
 She wrote the song for the organization and released it as a non-album single on September 18, 2020.
 A music video for the song was released later that month.
 A year later, Meuse spoke with Southwest News Media about the song, saying, "It can be about someone who loves somebody, about someone taking care of somebody; about the effect someone with different abilities has on their caretaker, or their family; it can be any kind of love; or it can be spiritual.
 For me, it’s my spirituality.
 A lot of times that’s what gets me through hardships and difficult times; when I am at the bottom, struggling."